signalfx/splunk-otel-collector/docs/experimental/splunk-forwarder-integration.md

 - [Outputs.conf](https://docs.splunk.com/Documentation/Splunk/8.1.2/Admin/Outputsconf)
 - [Multiple pipelinesets](https://docs.splunk.com/Documentation/Forwarder/8.1.2/Forwarder/Configureaforwardertohandlemultiplepipelinesets)

-## Configuring Fluentd in Splunk OpenTelemetry Connector
+## Configuring Fluentd in Splunk OpenTelemetry Collector

 A new source will need to be added to the `conf.d/` directory that Fluentd monitors.
 For example, `tcp.conf` could be added with the following: